Perinatal Matrix I in Yoni Massage: Safety and Calm

 Experiences of Safety and Relaxation

-Physical Signs of Containment
+Physical Signs of Bodily Containment

 Emotional Responses and Subtle Release

-Boundaries of This Framework
+The Professional Boundaries of This Model

 Individual Variability and Readiness